 If you tested positive over winter break and did not report it to the school, it is critical that you do so right away, even if you are past your isolation period.

 These steps will alert Juilliard’s COVID response team and connect you, and anyone with whom you have been in contact, with important resources and information, and allow the school to take steps to further protect the community.
 Other people will only be updated on a need-to-know basis.

 The school has appointed a COVID Response team, which is led by the COVID Response Coordinator.
-Juilliard’s COVID Response team will continue to do contact tracing for individuals who test positive, and it will provide information, quarantine and testing instructions, and support as needed both to individuals who test positive and their close contacts.
-Quarantine requirements and what qualifies someone as a "close contact” will be defined by the CDC and local health authorities.
-Please note that as of January 12, the New York City Department of Health (NYCDOH) requires a quarantine period for any close contact who is eligible for a booster but is less than two weeks have passed from having received their booster shot.
+Juilliard’s COVID Response team will continue to do contact tracing for individuals who test positive, and it will provide information, isolation and further testing instructions, and support as needed both to individuals who test positive and their close contacts.
+Juilliard will continue to follow CDC and New York City Department of Health (NYCDOH) guidelines for isolation and quarantine requirements of positive cases and close contacts.
+Please note that the NYCDOH does require a quarantine period for any close contact who is unvaccinated or who is eligible for, but has not yet received, a booster shot.